Working with Views

 Creating a View

-Create a view to show each student's current term schedule without repeating joins in every query.
+Create a view to show each customer's order history without repeating joins in every query.

 Querying the view is just like querying a table: